- My extreme situation highlights a common weight-loss mistake

 For instance, if you’re at school or work, out with friends or volunteering and you’re presenting yourself in a way that makes you feel good, you’re more likely to get engaged in the activity, have fun and excel at the things you care about most.

-When weight-loss is less of a focus it’s easier to lose weight.
+When I stopped making weight-loss such a HUGE focus it was so much easier to lose weight.

 Putting your energy into music, people, hobbies, career goals and anything else important to you will bring you up!
 Feeling positive makes it easier to reach goals.
 If you feel good you’ll be more likely to work on building healthy habits than slipping into unhealthy routines.

 Dressing up is part of a healthy domino effect.

 Example of why I get up, dress up and show up